How do I update my address/phone/email?

-Association dues are tax deductible for state taxes only.
+Check with your tax advisor.
 Click here for more information.

 How do I run to be a delegate to the annual convention of the Maryland State Educators Association (MSEA)?

 The statewide MSEA Convention is traditionally held in October in Ocean City.
 If you would like to represent MCEA at the Convention you must complete a nomination form during the nomination window and return it to Jackie Thompson at the MCEA office.
 For additional information contact the Credentials and Elections Committee at [email protected].

 How do I run to be a delegate to the annual convention of the National Education Association (NEA)?

 The National Education Association Representative Assembly establishes the NEA’s general objectives and legislative agenda, adopts a budget, sets annual dues, elects national officers and at-large NEA directors, and directs the national association’s activities through new business items.
 Delegates to the NEA Representative Assembly will be elected by the MCEA membership in an all-member vote.
 MCEA is entitled to approximately 80 delegates (based on membership estimates).
 For additional information contact the Credentials and Elections Committee at [email protected] .